-- the use to which the information will be put (for example, see Standard 3.4). - 3.5.2 Whilst requests for information should normally be made in writing, the supervisor should not insist on written requests in an emergency situation, and should not unreasonably delay a response to an oral request, where the requesting supervisor is known to it. - 3.6 The supervisor responds in a timely and comprehensive manner when exchanging relevant information and in responding to requests from supervisors seeking information. - 3.6.1 Supervisors should consider nominating an individual to act as their main contact point to facilitate the free flow of information. - 3.7 Strict reciprocity in terms of the level, format and detailed characteristics of information exchanged is not required by the supervisor. - 3.7.1 Lack of strict reciprocity should not be used by the supervisor as the reason for not exchanging information that it would otherwise be appropriate to exchange particularly in an emergency or other crisis situation. - 3.8 Before exchanging confidential information, the supervisor ensures that the party receiving the information is bound by confidentiality requirements. - 3.9 The supervisor generally permits the information it exchanged with another supervisor to be passed on to other relevant supervisors or other bodies in that jurisdiction, provided that the necessary confidentiality requirements are in place. - 3.9.1 Other parties with whom supervisors may wish to exchange information may include the authorities listed at Standard 3.2 above or other authorities such as those with jurisdiction over a supervisor or relevant courts. - 3.9.2 The originating supervisor may attach conditions to the subsequent exchange of the information to other supervisors or other bodies. - 3.9.3 Conditions imposed by the originating supervisor on the exchange of information should not prevent the receiving supervisor from being able to use the information for its own purposes in accordance with Standard 3.10. - 3.10 The supervisor receiving confidential information from another supervisor uses it only for the purposes specified when the information was requested.
+- relevant legislation in their jurisdiction (in particular those relating to confidentiality and professional secrecy, data protection and privacy, and procedural fairness) - the nature of the information to be exchanged - the use to which the information will be put (for example, see Standard 3.4). - 3.5.2 Whilst requests for information should normally be made in writing, the supervisor should not insist on written requests in an emergency situation, and should not unreasonably delay a response to an oral request, where the requesting supervisor is known to it.

+3.6 The supervisor responds in a timely and comprehensive manner when exchanging relevant information and in responding to requests from supervisors seeking information.

+3.6.1 Supervisors should consider nominating an individual to act as their main contact point to facilitate the free flow of information.

+3.7 Strict reciprocity in terms of the level, format and detailed characteristics of information exchanged is not required by the supervisor.

+3.7.1 Lack of strict reciprocity should not be used by the supervisor as the reason for not exchanging information that it would otherwise be appropriate to exchange - particularly in an emergency or other crisis situation.

+3.8 Before exchanging confidential information, the supervisor ensures that the party receiving the information is bound by confidentiality requirements.

+- 3.9 The supervisor generally permits the information it exchanged with another supervisor to be passed on to other relevant supervisors or other bodies in that jurisdiction, provided that the necessary confidentiality requirements are in place. - 3.9.1 Other parties with whom supervisors may wish to exchange information may include the authorities listed at Standard 3.2 above or other authorities such as those with jurisdiction over a supervisor or relevant courts. - 3.9.2 The originating supervisor may attach conditions to the subsequent exchange of the information to other supervisors or other bodies. - 3.9.3 Conditions imposed by the originating supervisor on the exchange of information should not prevent the receiving supervisor from being able to use the information for its own purposes in accordance with Standard 3.10. - 3.10 The supervisor receiving confidential information from another supervisor uses it only for the purposes specified when the information was requested.

 Before using the information for another purpose, including exchanging it with other parties, the supervisor obtains agreement of the originating supervisor.